 It takes a team of professionals to make each surgery a success, and that starts with a surgical technician.
 Surgical technicians work to prepare both the operating room and the patient for an upcoming surgery.
 They are responsible for gathering the proper equipment necessary and making sure all tools are in place for the surgical team.

 During surgery, a tech will hand tools and instruments to the surgeon.
 While this might seem like an easy task, it means that the tech needs to know the names and functions of each tool the surgeon is working with.
 It takes a lot of concentration, a steady hand, and the ability to pay close attention for long periods of time.

 Most surgical tech jobs only require two years of schooling, typically at technical schools.
 You’ll mostly find work in busy hospitals or surgery centers.
 While it may not be a glamorous job, successful surgeries couldn’t be possible without this position.
 It’s a great way to directly impact a patient’s life while remaining behind the scenes.

 A phlebotomist does work with various patients every day.
 However, it is still considered a ‘behind the scenes’ job for several reasons.
-Oftentimes, a phlebotomist is the first face a patient will see as they go through a diagnostic process or physical exam.
+Often, a phlebotomist is the first face a patient will see as they go through a diagnostic process or physical examination.
 So, while you may need to be a ‘people person,’ the importance of the work you do is very much under the radar.